robertluwang/portabledevops/README.md

 ## How to setup portabledevops?

 It is pretty easy, the idea is to place all portable customization in one place, and flexible to any window DOS replacement - shell terminal like cmder, console etc.
-1) create portabledevops root folder on USB drive, for example:
+### create portabledevops root folder on USB drive
+for example:
 ```
 L:\portabledevops
 ```

-2) make junction (directory hard link) for “Program Files”, it will make easy to find VirtualBox tools from cmd.exe
+### make junction (directory hard link) for “Program Files”
+it will make easy to find VirtualBox tools
+from cmd.exe
 ```
 mklink /j  C:\Program_Files  "C:\Program Files"